3 Motorhome Classes: The Difference Between Class A, B, & C RVs

 Class A Motorhome - 'Box On Wheels'

 The unforgettable TV show Breaking Bad... that was a Class A motorhome.
-Hank used it as a rolling meth lab at the beginning of the memorable binge-worthy series.
-(Fun fact- in season 3, Hank calls the RV a Class C, which is incorrect.)
+Walter used it as a rolling meth lab at the beginning of the memorable binge-worthy series.
+(Fun fact- in season 3, Walter calls the RV a Class C, which is incorrect.)

 It was an old one, and it had a sloping windshield instead of the more popular/identifiable vertical type.